RECIPE UPDATED 10/9/24

 • Once the leaven/sourdough starter has matured (doubled or reached the float stage), proceed with the mix.

-• Measure out 2 tablespoons of olive oil and set aside.
+• Measure out 28 grams (2 tablespoons) of olive oil and set aside.

-• In a large glass or transparent bowl, combine 10 grams barley malt syrup and 420 grams filtered room temperature water.
-Stir until the syrup is dissolved, then add 170 grams of 85% hydration sourdough starter.
-Continue stirring to break up the sourdough starter - there will be some small bits floating around and that's fine.
+• In a large bowl, combine 420 grams filtered room temperature water, 170 grams of 85% hydration sourdough starter, and 10 grams barley malt syrup.
+Stir until the syrup and starter is dissolved.
+There may be some small starter bits floating around which is fine.

-• Whisk together the salt and flour (and instant yeast if using).
+• In a separate bowl, whisk together the salt and flours (and instant yeast if using).
 Add the flour to the water mixture and squeeze, mix, and flip until combined.
 Once combined, add the 2 tablespoons of olive oil and squeeze, mix, and flip some more.
 The dough will have some shiny spots so keep mixing until those are incorporated.
 The process takes about 1-2 minutes.

 • Scrape down your hand and the sides of the bowl, cover with a reusable shower cap or similar, and set a timer for 30 minutes.